 What’s this thread about:

-I’ll use this thread to document my rehab of Gus.
-Padmei’s doing it, why can’t I?
-And hopefully we’ll get a community of GS / airhead owners here.
+I’ll use this thread to document my rehab, ongoing development, maintenance & riding of Gus.
+Hopefully we’ll get a community of GS / airhead owners here.

 This is what Gus looked like when I bought him in Jul 10.

 And the second picture shows what he looked Jul '13.

 <table style="width:auto;"><tr><td><a href="https://picasaweb.google.com/lh/photo/jKj-E7ghDCh4Cqpi-0A_GNMTjNZETYmyPJy0liipFm0?feat=embedwebsite"><img src="https://lh6.googleusercontent.com/-Noq9PTamxdE/Uez3L9_WJ-I/AAAAAAAAOBU/kA3eXN2F2tY/s800/9329016225_39d3774d5a_o-001.jpg" height="532" width="800" /></a></td></tr><tr><td style="font-family:arial,sans-serif; font-size:11px; text-align:right">From <a href="https://picasaweb.google.com/111498450837388124928/20130721CastlehillRdPuketoiRdBideford?authuser=0&f eat=embedwebsite">2013-07-21 Castlehill Rd, Puketoi Rd, Bideford</a></td></tr></table>

 Gus is a bastard in a number of senses.
 Old vehicles need names.
 Cursing a thing just doesn’t seem right.
 It’s always a bitch or bastard.
 And Gus is positively geriatric.